 This is the most important part of outsourcing.
 There are many people out there that will do a great job for you.
 However, there are even more people that will say they’ll do a great job but won’t.
 Your skill of finding the best candidate for the job will be crucial to the success of the project.

-Here is an example of how you may like to search/filter candidates on oDesk or any other outsourcing website.
-As you can see, I try to narrow down the results to those people who have good feedback scores and lots of recent activity.
+You may like to search/filter candidates on Upwork or any other outsourcing website.
+I try to narrow down the results to those people who have good feedback scores and lots of recent activity.
 I also don’t want to hire someone who is too cheap or too expensive.

-The above is an example of a candidate who has good feedback over a number of jobs (feedback is measured on oDesk by zero to 5 stars – so look for an average of 4 stars and above).
-If this candidate has the skills you are looking for then you can get in touch with them and start a conversation about the job.
+If the candidate has the skills you are looking for then you can get in touch with them and start a conversation about the job.

 The next few exchanges with the candidate are very important.
 You can be messaging a number of candidates at this point to see which one provides the best answers.